 Why we still chose the Nest Cam

 Alexa and Google Home both have a place in the smart apartment, but there’s not a lot of use for voice control when it comes to security cameras.
 If you had a routine, you could tell Alexa to switch on the Nest Cam at your bedtime, but that’s about it.
-After all, neither the Echo nor the Home has a screen, so it’s not like you can watch footage on them.
+If you have an Alexa or Google device with a screen, say the Echo Show or Lenovo Smart Display, you can view Nest camera footage on it directly, which is nifty.

 What the Nest Cam lacks